 Ideologically thinking I reckon choosing the right models for your very own project is a very personal thing.
-Therefore the only tips that I can give is, that there is no right or wrong.
-If you feel a models look suits your very subjective idea of aesthetic, then he or she is just perfect.
+Therefore the only tips that I can give are, that there is no right or wrong.
+If you feel models look suits your very subjective idea of aesthetic, then he or she is just perfect.

 No matter what.

 Getting to know the team, trying to create a friendly, harmonic atmosphere and enjoying a creative day while realizing all the magical ideas you´ve been collecting since the last shoot ;).

 How much time do you spend taking photos, versus retouching photos?